Sustainability + Equity in Lighting

 Kerem Asfuroglu is the founder of Dark Source, a London-based lighting design studio driven by social and environmental values.
 Throughout his career, he has won several design awards including Red Dot, PLDC, LAMP & LIT.
 In 2017, he was awarded with the title of Dark Sky Defender by the IDA for advocating the importance of darkness through design.
 Some of his environmental lighting projects include the Plas Y Brenin Outdoor Centre, Presteigne Dark Sky Masterplan, Newport Dark Sky Masterplan, Cloughjordan Ecovillage, Clwydian Range & Dee Valley and Dark Sky Planning Guidelines for Cumbria.

-Alexandra Gadawski
+Alexandra Christiana

-Associate and Sustainability Leader
+Architect and Sustainability Leader

 HMFH Architects